puagarwa/page-fragmentor/README.md

 `<thead>` will be cloned if a table is fragmented.

-The table layout will also change to `fixed` after being fragmented.
-This prevents the column widths changing which can result in unexpected overflow.
+`<col>` elements will also be added to fix the width of the table.
+This prevents overflow if fragmentation causes the browser to resize the table cells.

 The CSS contains some base settings for tables.